 IMPACT ON FRENCH CONSUMERS’ DAILY LIVES

-Single-use plastics are found everywhere in our daily lives, including in cosmetic products, so this law will have a major impact in consumer’s lives and habits.
+Single-use plastics are found everywhere in our daily lives, including in cosmetic products, so the French Anti-Waste Law is expected to a major impact in consumer’s lives and habits.

-The French Anti-Waste Law, also called, AGEC law, contains about 50 measures that include new obligations (requirement of transparency), new prohibitions (control of irreversible ecological ambitions) and new tools to better control and sanction offences against the environment.
+The French Anti-Waste Law, also called, AGEC law (Loi relative à la lute contre le gaspillage et a l’économie circulaire), contains about 50 measures that include new obligations (requirement of transparency), new prohibitions (control of irreversible ecological ambitions) and new tools to better control and sanction offences against the environment.
 These will have a huge impact on the production method of companies and the consumption pattern of citizens.

 Phasing-out disposable plastic, better informing consumers, fighting against waste and promote reuse, acting against planned obsolescence and better producing are main pillars of the AGEC law.